 Precision tool steels for high-volume mold production

-Custom thicknesses and heat treatment upon request
+Custom thicknesses and heat treatment on request

 Certifications: EN, ASTM, GB/T, ISO